-- Prkdc null (DNAPK, scid): Prkdc (protein kinase DNA-activated catalytic) null mutation is characterized by significantly deficient of functional T cells and B cells, and an absence of lymphocytes, recapitulating severe combined immunodeficiency (scid) in human patients.
+- Prkdc null mice (scid): deficient in functional T cells and B cells, as well as an absence of lymphocytes, altogether recapitulating the severe combined immunodeficiency (scid) phenotype seen in human patients.

 Advantages of B-NDG Mice

 - Model currently holds the highest degree of immunodeficiency among all immunodeficiency models

 - Longer lifespan than NOD-scid or NSG mice; 1.5 years on average

 - Minimal to absent rejection of human-derived cells and tissues